 - Extra virgin olive oil: The star ingredient in this dish, and it's important to use the best quality olive oil available since the recipe requires a substantial amount.
 Traditional musakhan should leave your hands dripping with oil while eating!

 - Spices: I use a homemade baharat spice blend, consisting of cardamom, cloves, cinnamon, allspice, cumin etc. Alternatively, I provide a ratio of spices in the recipe card.
-The warm spices infuse an intense flavor into the dish.

 - Sumac: This is a coarse powder made by grinding reddish-purple berries from the sumac bush.
 It adds bright color and a tangy, lemony flavor to the dish.
 Both sumac and baharat are available online and at Middle Eastern grocery stores.